Wouldn’t it be great if trades were free?

 Joe picks the SPDR S&P 600 Small Cap Value ETF (SLYV) and saunters over to Charles Schwab to place a trade.

-In short, as soon as he places his trade (market order for those who want to get technical), Joe loses eight cents, or 7 BPS (0.07%), of his investment.
+In short, as soon as he places his trade (called a market order), Joe loses eight cents, or 7 BPS (0.07%), of his investment.

 While 0.07% isn’t huge, it can be twice the expense ratio of some ultra-low-cost mutual funds.